slerman12/Help-me/7-Ongoing.md

 “Who is Sam?” the rest of the congress asks.

-“He’s a PhD flunkee,” the Alderman decides with another firmest resolve, and slams the gavel to the desk, breaking its ivory surface with a crack and sending a rumbling quake through the **wisdoms** of the alder of its construction.
+“He’s a PhD flunkee,” the Alderman decides with another firmest resolve

+But when the gavel slammed, it **broke** the ivory surface with a crack and sent a rumbling quake through the **wisdoms** of the alder of its construction.

 In those ruptures, the fire of anger sparks as the wood itself comes alive to tell the congress: “you’re wrong.”